 \begin{proposition} For any $h$-vertex graph $H$ with $d(H)\geq 128\log h$, there exists an $n$-vertex graph $G$ for all sufficiently large $n$ such that $d(G)\geq \frac{e(H)}{40}$ and $TH\nsubseteq G$. \end{proposition}

-Thus, to search for graphs $H$ for which a $o(e(H))$-bound on average degree suffices to force an $H$-subdivision, one has to look into those sparser almost-bipartite graphs with $d(H)=O(\log h)$.
+Thus, to search for graphs $H$ for which a $o(e(H))$-bound on average degree suffices to force an $H$-subdivision, one has to look into those sparser almost-bipartite graphs with $d(H)=o(\log h)$.
 With this proposition, the following natural question arises.
 Here, we say that $H$ is $\alpha$-almost-bipartite if one can delete $\alpha e(H)$ edges to make $H$ bipartite.

-\begin{problem} For given $\varepsilon$, does there exists $\alpha,c,K, h_0$ satisfying the following for all $h\geq h_0$?
-For a given $h$-vertex $\alpha$-almost-bipartite graph $H$ with $K\leq d(H),\Delta(H)\leq c \log h$, every graph $G$ with average degree at least $\varepsilon e(H)$ contains a subdivision of $H$. \end{problem} Here, the condition $d(H)\geq K$ is imposed merely to avoid some trivial counterexamples such as the graphs $H$ having more than $\varepsilon e(H)$ vertices.
+\begin{problem} For given $\varepsilon>0$, do there exist $\alpha,c,K, h_0$ satisfying the following for all $h\geq h_0$?
+For any $h$-vertex $\alpha$-almost-bipartite graph $H$ with $K\leq d(H),\Delta(H)\leq c \log h$, every graph $G$ with average degree at least $\varepsilon e(H)$ contains a subdivision of $H$. \end{problem} Here, the condition $d(H)\geq K$ is imposed merely to avoid some trivial counterexamples such as graphs $H$ having more than $\varepsilon e(H)$ vertices.
 Indeed, our next theorem proves that the answer to this problem is yes if we impose an additional separability condition.
-To ease the notation, we give the following notion of biseparability, which incorporate both almost-bipartiteness and separability.
+To ease the notation, we give the following notion of biseparability, which incorporates both almost-bipartiteness and separability.

 \begin{definition}[Biseparable] A graph $H$ is called \emph{$(s,k)$-biseparable} if there exists $E_1\subseteq E(H)$ with $|E_1|\leq s$ such that $H\backslash E_1$ is bipartite and every component in $H\backslash E_1$ has at most $k$ vertices. \end{definition}